17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 What’s better than one beautiful beach?
 Two!
 (Credit: Grand Case Beach Club)

-As for the accommodations, they range from studios to spacious two-bedroom guest suites that span two floors and have their own living rooms and furnished balconies – these 1,400 sq. ft. suites are perfect for a family or a group of up to five adults.
+The deluxe 2-bedroom suites (1,400 sq. ft.) span two floors, have their own living rooms and furnished balconies, and are perfect for families or groups of up to five adults.

 A two-bedroom suite with an upstairs loft (Credit: Grand Case Beach Club)

-Grand Case Beach Hotel: Check rates and availability
+Grand Case Beach Club

-6) La Playa Oriente Bay
+6) La Playa Orient Bay

 Cook in, eat out, chill by the beach or swim in the pool – La Playa offers it all